aimms/user-guide/aimms-ide/CPLEX/MIP/CPLEX_MIP_-_MIP_Start_Algorit.rst

 On a multiprocessor computer, the concurrent optimizer launches distinct LP optimizers on multiple threads to solve the initial relaxation of the MIP, terminating as soon as the first optimizer finishes.
-The concurrent optimizer is described in the section :ref:`option-CPLEX-parallel_concurrent_optimizer` .
+The concurrent optimizer is described in the section :ref:`CPLEX_Parallel_Concurrent_Optimizer`.
 The amount of threads available to the concurrent optimizer is controlled by the option **Global Thread Limit** .